 Doctor of Business Administration (DBAD)

-DBAD 7000 Transformative Business Innovation for Global Sustainability (3 semester hours)
+DBAD 7000 Introduction to Business Research for Global Impact (3 semester hours)

-DBAD 7001 Global Research Perspectives for Transformative Business Innovation and Sustainability (3 semester hours)
+DBAD 7001 Seminar in Global Sustainability Strategy (3 semester hours)

-DBAD 7010 Becoming and Researcher (3 semester hours)
+DBAD 7010 Becoming a Researcher (3 semester hours)

 The goal of this course is to prepare students to develop the ability and confidence to formulate research questions and conceptual models which address them.
 The course will cover their roles in understanding the world of research; developing a research identity by identifying their research domain; learning to read the academic literature, learning to write in a scholarly style; developing research questions, identifying concepts and theories that inform research on that problem; and developing conceptual models that abstracts from reality.
 The final deliverable for this course is to present a research topic with substantiation for its significance, relevance, and timeliness in the management field.
 This would include the research question(s); the literature review; and conceptual models.